Common Questions About Eating Disorder Treatment

 Do I need to have an eating disorder to see you?

-- No. We are eating disorder and body image specialists, however we also work with individuals experiencing anxiety, depression, bipolar disorder, and survivors of trauma.
+- No. We are eating disorder and body image specialists, however, we have some therapists who also work with individuals experiencing anxiety, depression, and bipolar disorder.

-- Kate Dansie, LCSW-C, Kellie Zundel, LCSW-C, and Lauren Levine LCSW-C, also specialize in treating individuals with obsessive compulsive disorder.
+- Kate Dansie, MSW, LCSW-C, Kellie Zundel, MSW, LCSW-C, Jennifer Rollin, MSW, LCSW-C, and Lauren Levine, MSW, LCSW-C, also specialize in treating individuals with obsessive compulsive disorder.

 Which services do you offer?

-- We provide individual therapy in Maryland, Virginia, New York, California, and Florida— and we provide individual recovery coaching worldwide.
+- We provide individual therapy in Maryland, Virginia, Washington, D.C., Pennsylvania, California, and Florida — and we provide eating disorder recovery coaching to individuals worldwide.

-- Coaching utilizes a present-focused, goal-setting and skill-based approach to push through limiting beliefs and behaviors.
+- Utilizes a present-focused, goal-setting and skill-based approach to push through limiting beliefs and behaviors

-- Recovery coaching is available to individuals around the world via Zoom video chat.
+- Is available to individuals around the world via Zoom video chat

-- We typically require coaching clients to be working with a therapist.
-However, coaching can be a stand-alone approach for someone with subclinical disordered eating or body image issues, or for someone further along in their recovery.
+- Can be a stand-alone approach for someone with subclinical disordered eating or body image issues, or for someone further along in their recovery.
+However, for most individuals, we typically require eating disorder recovery coaching clients to be working with a therapist

-Do you offer recovery coaching where I live?
+Do you offer eating disorder recovery coaching where I live?

 - Recovery coaching is provided to individuals worldwide via Zoom (video chat platform) by our coaches in the U.S.